APA-Technology-Division/urban-and-regional-planning-resources/README.md

 ### General Planning Information and News

 - [Planopedia](https://www.planetizen.com/planopedia) - Organized by the Planning News aggregator (Planetizen)[https://www.planetizen.com/] this mini-planning encyclopedia explores various urban planning concepts and terms.
+- [ULI](https://uli.org/) - ULI is the oldest and largest network of cross-disciplinary real estate and land use experts in the world.

 ## Other Resources
 Other types of planning data & technology resources.